Yash-Singh18/Implements-Algorithms/Cpp/Fun algos/Warshall's Algorithm/README.md

 On exams, we usually solve this problem **by hand on paper**.
 I thought: *if it can be done on paper, why not implement it on a computer too?* 💻

-So, this project is just me translating the pen-and-paper Warshall’s algorithm into a working C++ implementation.
+So, this program is just me translating the pen-and-paper Warshall’s algorithm into a working C++ implementation.